On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK

 The US was going to be one of the first countries set on rolling out the vaccine due to their record-high levels of coronavirus.
-But they have had to wait longer for their approval as the Food and Drug Administration have now fully approved the Pfizer vaccine for those 16-years old or more.
+Although the vaccine was approved for emergency use, the Food and Drug Administration have now fully approved the Pfizer vaccine for those 16-years old or more.

 Other countries set to approve the Pfizer vaccine in the coming months are those in Asia and Australia.
 But officials have confirmed that they won't be rushing into anything.
 Head of the Australian regulator, Professor John Skeritt told ABC that Australia was on a different timeline to the UK and the US and wouldn't be pressured to approve the vaccine earlier than January 2021.

 Speaking to the news site, he said this was because the UK and the US are in a different situation with coronavirus.
 “They're not approvals that those two countries are talking about, they're emergency use authorisations, and they're really reflecting the desperate situation of those countries,” he said.
 “We have to remember on many days, day after day the US is having more deaths than we've had in the whole year of the pandemic here in Australia.”

 While professor of infectious diseases at the National University of Singapore, Dale Fisher, said that countries who had the virus under control didn't have to issue emergency authorisations.
 He said they were able to learn lessons from the rest of the world, such as how long immunity lasts with the Pfizer vaccine.